openforis/sepal-doc/docs/source/setup/gee.rst

 Once you've uploaded your assets, you can use them in SEPAL by copying and pasting the name of each anywhere SEPAL asks for an asset name.

 To find the asset name, go back to **Assets** in the **Zone 1** panel and click on any asset in the list.
-The following pop-up window will apear:
+The following pop-up window will appear:

 .. image:: ../_images/setup/gee/asset_popup.png
     :alt: asset popup